Glenelg (SA)

 PROFILE FAQ

-Glenelg has limited levels of nearby infrastructure activity, ranking in the 6thth percentile nationally
+Glenelg has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 18 projects likely affecting the region.
+AreaSearch has identified 18 projects that may affect the region.
 Notable initiatives include Tram Grade Separation at Marion Road and Cross Road in Plympton, Transforming Jetty Road Glenelg, Dusk Glenelg, and the River Torrens to Darlington (T2D) Project.
-The following list details those most relevant.
+The following list highlights those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.